Daily-Mari/jekyll-now/_posts/2018-11-09-work-and-school.md

 November 8, 2018

 Hey Dailies!
-This is something totally new i was supposed to walk more about my daily life but today im switching it up a bit.
+This is something totally new I was supposed to walk more about my daily life but today I'm switching it up a bit.
 I'm sure many of you guys are having the same issue as me which is working and going to school.
-Please never drop ou school unless its necesary( i still say you shouldnt) but working can be fun and its not the fact or working im talking more about making the money, im not going to lie i love money but not as much as a bright future.
-Ill talk a little more abu this on my next blog.
+Please never drop ou school unless its necessary( i still say you shouldn't) but working can be fun and it is not the working im talking about but more about making the money, I'm not going to lie I love money but not as much as a bright future.
+Ill talks a little more about this on my next blog.
 Stay in school dailies.
 ---
 Daily-Mari<3